mrjoelkemp/ya/README.md

 `ya [directory]` (defaults to `.` if directory is not supplied)

-Simply run `ya` in an empty or non-empty directory and it'll do the following:
+That's it.
+Simply run `ya` in an empty or non-empty directory and it'll do the following for you

 1. generate a dummy package.json (if you don't have one)
 2. download (as devDependencies) what's needed for any existing preprocessors found in `directory`